vasilakisfil/Introspected-REST/README.md

 Specifications that try to define everything in one place, like Hydra does, limit the API designers a lot and eventually such specs deliver an mediocre set of choices to choose from.
-Moreover, there could be cases where developers might have to provide the related metadata in runtime.

 ### 12.3.
 The 'profile' Link Relation Type
 Similar to [the profile media type parameter](https://buzzword.org.uk/2009/draft-inkster-profile-parameter-00.html)